-I responded, "Nationalism refers to a blind allegiance to the state, no matter what the nature of the state may be.
-American Patriotism refers to the steadfast devotion for the First Principles of our nation's Founding, individual Liberty as 'endowed by our Creator,' and the extension of that legacy to our posterity.
-American Patriotic devotion to Liberty will always be in contest with allegiance to the state or its sovereigns, especially when it manifests in some form of Socialism."
+I responded, “Nationalism refers to a blind allegiance to the state, no matter what the nature of the state may be.
+American Patriotism refers to the steadfast devotion for the First Principles of our nation’s Founding, individual Liberty innately and inherently endowed by our Creator, and the extension of that legacy to our posterity.
+American Patriotic devotion to Liberty will always be in contest with allegiance to the state or its sovereigns, especially when it manifests in some form of Socialism.”

 It is easy to understand how a Czech student might find it challenging to distinguish between patriotism and nationalism.
 Sadly most American students, heirs to the great legacy of Liberty bestowed upon them by generations of Patriots gone before, also can’t articulate the difference.

 In the early morning hours of the first Patriots’ Day, April 19th, 1775, farmers and laborers, landowners and statesmen alike, pledged through action what Thomas Jefferson would later frame in words as “our Lives, our Fortunes, and our Sacred Honor.”
 Thus began the great campaign to reject the predictable albeit tyrannical order of the state and to embrace the difficult toils of securing individual Liberty.
 It was this as-yet unwritten pledge by militiamen in the Battles of Lexington and Concord, which would delineate the distinction between Liberty and tyranny in Colonial America.